 According to the release, CA$75 million of the total funding comes from equity financing, while the remaining CA$25 million comes via a five-year term loan.

-Aphria, based in Leemington Ontario, trades on the Toronto Stock Exchange under the ticker symbol APH.
+Aphria, based in Leamington Ontario, trades on the Toronto Stock Exchange under the ticker symbol APH.

 Toronto-based Clarus Securities is the lead underwriter for the equity portion of the transaction.
 Under terms of the deal, Clarus and the other writers agreed to buy 11,538,480 shares of Aphria stock at CA$6.50 per share.